flashheartthe4th/Dynamic-Picklist-for-Lightning/README.md

     <c:DynamicPicklist isQuery="false" objectName="Account" fieldName="Industry" picklistValues="{!v.metaDataPicklist}" />

 The above will get the picklist values from the standard field 'Industry' on the Account object.
-For more advanced usage please see Advanced Options below.

 3 Add the select tag: